-According to the conditions of the extension, Vulcan must within two years of the approval of the date of the extension (April 2020), commence work on the BP Project unless granted a further written extension by the Minister of Environment.
+In April 2018, April 2020, and April 2022, Vulcan was granted two-year extensions by the Nova Scotia Department of Environment for the BP Project.
+According to the conditions of the extensions, Vulcan must within two years of the approval of the date of the last extension (April 2024), commence work on the BP Project unless granted a further written extension by the Department of Environment.

 In May 2022, Frank Lieth, Vulcan’s Vice President of Black Point Aggregates Inc., a wholly owned subsidiary of Vulcan, reaffirmed Vulcan’s commitment to Black Point – “While conditions are not yet ready for Black Point Aggregates to break ground, we maintain our strong interest in the Project.
 The target market conditions for crushed stone from the Black Point location are still short of our original expectations.
 Although the time is not quite right to move forward, we will continue to invest in the project and work to meet the requirements outlined in the April 2016 environmental approval.
 We are not going anywhere – we remain very much committed to the community, stakeholders, and agreements made.”

 Since Q3 2017, Morien has received an advanced minimum royalty payment of $25,000 per quarter from Vulcan, subject to annual inflationary adjustments according to the Producer Price Index for crushed stone17.
 All advanced payments are recorded by Morien as unearned revenue and will be credited against future production royalties from Black Point.

 Vulcan Materials Company (“Vulcan”), the United State’s largest producer of construction aggregates, purchased Morien’s rights to the Black Point Aggregate Project in Q2 2014 (click here for press release).